 Services & repairs

-Cars need to be checked regularly in order for them to run properly and to avoid preventable accidents.
-Generally speaking, your car should be serviced at least once a year, or every 15,000 kilometres (whichever comes first).
-Your car service should include oil changes, tune-ups, brake checks, exhaust fans and other elements with the average cost of a car service in Australia between $150 to $550.
-Additionally, your tyres should be inspected, if not replaced, every five years, to ensure that they are always in good condition and to reduce the risk of possible car accidents.
-By making sure your car is regularly serviced and well-maintained, you are making sure the car retains as much value as possible, which means that if you do eventually choose to resell it, you can sell it for the best price.
+Cars need to be serviced regularly in order for them to run properly and to avoid preventable accidents.
+Generally speaking, your car should be serviced at least once a year or every 15,000 kilometres (whichever comes first).
+Your car service should include things like oil changes, tune-ups, brake checks and inspecting the car for any safety issues.
+The average cost of a car service in Australia is between $150 to $550.
+Additionally, your tyres should be inspected, if not replaced, every five years, to ensure that they are in good condition and to reduce the risk of an accident.
+Regularly servicing your car means that you’re ensuring it retains as much value as possible - so if you eventually choose to resell it you’ll be able to do so at the best price.

-Roadside assistance comes to the rescue of several thousand Aussie motorists who are stranded every year.
-It can save you from flat tyres, dead batteries, blown gaskets and will even send a locksmith if you lock your keys in the car (we’ve all been there).
+Roadside assistance comes to the rescue of several thousand Aussie motorists every year.
+They can save you from flat tyres, dead batteries, blown gaskets and will even send a locksmith if you lock your keys in the car.
 The cheapest basic assistance plan costs around $69 a year and if you're after a plan with higher benefits and extra features, you can expect to pay up to $360 annually.

-When you buy a new or used car, you have to pay stamp duty, which is the tax that state and territory governments charge for certain documents and transactions, including motor vehicle registration and transfers.
+When you buy a new or used car, you have to pay stamp duty, which is the tax that state and territory governments charge for certain documents and transactions.
 The amount of stamp duty tax you’ll need to pay depends on what Australian state or territory you live in.